GardenGroupUO/Geoffrey-R-Weal-PhD-Thesis/README.md

 # Online Supplementary Information from Geoffrey Weal's PhD Thesis

+This Github repostiory contains files and links to videos on Youtube regarding dGeoffrey Weal's PhD Thesis.
+See the table of contents below shows the types of data, files, plots and videos that are available on this repostiory.
 All gifs can be played on this Github repository.

-Videos have not been include in this Github repository but instead are linked to their Youtube url.
-You can see the video you would like to watch by clicking on the link to it.
-The videos that have been include online are given in this README file as well.
+Link on the links to video, which will send you to that video on Youtube.

 ## Files on this Github Repository and Videos on Youtube